A major university approached us to help them develop a plan to reduce their greenhouse gas emissions by 30% over a ten year period.

 - Evaluating the impact of a CHP plant that would be sized at the campus thermal load.

-- Managing implementation of a solar PV installation.
+- Managing the implementation of a solar PV installation.

 - Identifying the potential for further solar and energy storage projects.

 - Assisting in procuring significant energy conservation incentives and public grants.